The Office of Corporate Partnerships & Workforce Development (CPWD)

 Accessibility Resources welcomes each student by providing an open academic environment that facilitates academic excellence.

 Transitional Scholars Program

-Offers students with intellectual disabilities, typically between 18-22 years of age, who may still be receiving special education services from their districts, the opportunity to participate in inclusive college courses (credit or non-credit) to increase their school and work success.
+Offers students with intellectual disabilities, typically between 18-22 years of age, the opportunity to participate in inclusive college courses (credit or non-credit) to increase their school and work success.
+Students in the program may still be receiving special education services from their districts.

 Students in the program develop: